TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Control_Unit/Detailed_Design.md

 ### Performance Specifications

 The Control Unit shall achieve stepper motor resolution sufficient to position the magnetic carriage within ±0.5mm of target coordinates, ensuring proper chess piece alignment on the board.
-This accuracy shall be maintained using microstepping features of the TMC2209 driver (up to 1/256 step precision) [3].
+This accuracy shall be maintained using microstepping features of the TMC2209 driver (up to 1/64 step precision) [3].
 The subsystem shall process and execute commands from the Processing Unit with total latency under 50ms to ensure responsive gameplay and smooth motion transitions [2].
 To meet gameplay requirements, the Control Unit shall complete any single piece movement within 5 seconds and achieve at least 95% successful collision-free captures across repeated operation cycles, ensuring stable and reliable play performance.
-TMC2209 drivers shall not exceed the rated RMS current of 1.4 A per phase, and overtemperature or stallGuard fault conditions shall trigger a controlled stop [3].
+TMC2209 drivers shall adhere to the recommended RMS current of 2A, and overtemperature or stallGuard fault conditions shall trigger a controlled stop [3].
 The Arduino Nano shall operate from a 5V DC logic supply, while the motor supply shall not exceed 12V, following manufacturer voltage tolerances [2][3][5].
+The MOSFET-based switching circuit shall operate at logic-level voltage from the Arduino Nano, providing reliable on/off control with a maximum switching latency under 10ms and a current handling capacity consistent with the electromagnet’s rated draw.

 ### Electrical and Signal Standards Compliance

 The Control Unit shall comply with FCC Part 15 Subpart B regulations for unintentional radiators to prevent electromagnetic interference with nearby devices [1].
 All electrical connections and enclosures shall meet the safety practices defined in UL 60950-1 (legacy IT equipment safety) and NFPA 70 (National Electrical Code) for proper grounding, wiring isolation, and overcurrent protection [5][6].
 All grounding, bonding, and protective-earth connections shall comply with OSHA 29 CFR 1910 Subpart S to minimize electrical shock hazards, ensuring that all exposed conductive parts are properly bonded and protected by appropriate circuit-level fusing [9].
 All flexible cables, cord sets, and connectors shall comply with NEC Article 400, using conductors and insulation rated for system voltage and current, with secure routing that avoids sharp edges, pinch points, or mechanical stress [6].
 Signal-level communication between the Control Unit and Processing Unit shall occur via UART serial protocol at 9600bps, ensuring reliable and deterministic command transfer [7].
 Stepper motor control signals shall operate within voltage and current ranges defined in the TMC2209 datasheet to ensure thermal stability and driver integrity [3].
+The MOSFET control circuit for the electromagnet shall comply with UL 60950-1 and NFPA 70 standards for low-voltage DC switching, ensuring proper isolation between control and load circuits and limiting gate-source voltage to within manufacturer specifications [5][6].

 ### Environmental and Safety Constraints